 If managed publishing is turned on, you control when your approved updates are published on Google Play.

 When you should use managed publishing

 Managed publishing is useful for anyone who wants to easily track app changes and their review statuses, or push an app update live at a specific time.
-This can be helpful when coordinating an ad campaign, launch event or a new APK release with changes to your app’s store listing or distribution.
+This can be helpful when coordinating an ad campaign, launch event, or a new app version release with changes to your app’s store listing or distribution.

-Managed publishing can also be useful for apps that are subject to extended review times, such as apps submitted by new developer accounts or by developers participating in the Designed for Families (DFF) program.
+Managed publishing can also be useful for apps that are subject to extended review times, such as apps submitted by new developer accounts.

 - You need one of the following permissions to turn managed publishing on or off:

-- Release to production, exclude devices, and use app signing by Google Play
+- Release to production, exclude devices, and use Play App Signing

 - Release apps to testing tracks

 - Manage testing tracks and edit tester lists